 Aine has been involved with the HLDU/HLWW committee s0 long she can’t remember NOT being involved and enjoys the logistics-side of conventions.
 In 2005 she took on role of editing convention and tour DVDs – a skill, which she had to learn from scratch.

-Aside from HLWW Aine has worked past 40 years for the NSW National Parks Service, has 2 grown children and very young twin grandchildren.
+Aside from HLWW Aine has worked past 40 years for the NSW National Parks Service.
 In her spare time she explores the wild and beautiful Greater Blue Mountains World Heritage Area, in which she is so privileged to live.

 An eleven-year veteran of the U.S. Navy – presently stationed in Okinawa, Japan – Andy grew up in northwestern Louisiana and north Texas.
 He discovered Highlander during the mid-1990s but didn’t become a serious fan of the franchise until the fall of 1998.
 Since that time he has undertaken several fan projects, including compiling a comprehensive annotated Highlander chronology which stands in excess of 600 typed pages.
 He was one of the earliest members of the original Highlander message board and his now-defunct Yahoo!
 GeoCities Watcher Chronicles website was a fan favorite for many years.